Skip to main content

 VPN mode: If the static route should be included in the site-to-site VPN.
 When configuring failover, leave this as "Disabled".

-Addressing & VLANs Static Route Configuration
+Screenshot of Dashboard page Security and SD-WAN > Addressing & VLANs Static Route Configuration options.

 4. Click Update to save